 - 1/4 cup measuring cup

-2. Add about 10-15 drops of food coloring to the mixture and seal the bag, making sure to get out as much air as possible.
-Otherwise there might be some extra clean-up if the bag pops open in the next step.
+- Add as much food coloring as you want to the mixture and seal the bag, making sure to get out as much air as possible.
+Otherwise, there might be some extra clean-up if the bag pops open in the next step.

-4. Repeat steps 1-3 for each color of puffy paint you would like to make.
-Get creative with the colors – mix two colors, add more or less drops of coloring to create pastels or bright colors.
+- Repeat steps 1-3 for each color of puffy paint you would like to make.
+Get creative with the colors – mix two colors, add more or fewer drops of coloring to create pastels or bright colors.

-6. Squish all of the puffy paint to one bottom corner of the ziplock back and snip off a tiny bit of the bag.
-The bigger the hole, the more puffy paint…so start with a small snip and cut more off as needed.
+- Squish all of the puffy paint to one bottom corner of the ziplock back and snip off a tiny bit of the bag.
+The bigger the hole, the more puffy paint…so start with a small snip and cut more off as needed

 It’s definitely tempting to poke at the puffy paint while it’s drying because of the fun texture!
 Be sure to let the projects dry for a few hours before hanging them up.
 The colors will become more vibrant as the paint dries.